sachin-k-prajapati/sachin-k-prajapati/README.md

 - CNNs, LSTMs & Attention models
 - Reinforcement Learning for Smart Decision-Making
 - Data Structures & Algorithms (bit by bit, daily)

 ---

-### 🤝 Looking to collaborate on
-- ML-based student projects
-- Anything related to finance + AI
-- Ideas that are fun to build and useful to people

----